Stewardship Team

 3. What has been some of your involvement in the church over the years?

 At Northridge, I have worked with the creative team on sermon/service planning.
-My voice and acting have been used in some video work.
-We serve as community group leaders and are greeters at the early service.
+My voice and acting have been featured in various video projects.
+Heidi and I serve as community group leaders and are greeters at the early service.
+I’m a community group coach and have been blessed to be a part of the worship team over the past couple of years.

-While at our last church, I was a Life Together Group leader for over 20 years, worship team leader, wrote and performed one-man dramas for about 25 Christmas Eve services, led and still lead a men’s Bible Study group on Thursday mornings for about 25-30 years, etc. blah, blah, blah..
+While at our last church, I was a Life Together Group leader for over 20 years, worship team leader, wrote and performed one-man dramas for about 25 Christmas Eve services, led and still lead a men’s Bible Study group on Thursday mornings for about 30+ years.

 4. Why do you want to serve in this leadership capacity?

 I need to serve.
 I’m wired to work and to lead.
 One of my greatest strengths/weaknesses is my sense of responsibility.
 I thrive on making solutions that work.
 The Stewardship Team makes sense for me on several levels.
-First of all, I was asked to consider this role.
-Second, the central focus of my business (Buell Advertising) is being a steward of my client’s advertising and marketing money.
+First, I was asked to consider this role and I’m lousy at saying “No.” Second, the central focus of my business (Buell Advertising) is being a steward of my client’s advertising and marketing money.
 I invest creatively and with years of experience to get them the best results.
 God taught me how to invest in the kingdom when I had no money to give and used the lessons to help me give with great joy in times of plenty.
-I believe my experience, leadership skills, love of the Lord, and commitment to His church at Northridge will drive me to do my best to contribute to the team.
+My experiences, leadership skills, love of the Lord, and commitment to His church at Northridge continue to motivate me to do my best in contributing to the team.

 5. Can you share your story of coming to faith in Christ?